inwenis/blog/docs/posts/post19.md

 // Real: 00:00:06.208, CPU: 00:00:17.546, GC gen0: 5, gen1: 4, gen2: 4
 ```
 ### Conclusion

-Performance and memory usage of `JsonProvider` is terrible compared to any other alternative.
+- `FSharp.Data.JsonProvider` is terrible compared to any other alternative (slow and uses lots more memory)
-`JsonDocument` is the speed winner.
+- `STJ.JsonDocument` is the speed winner.

 ## `System.Text.Json` cheat sheet